GeogeoB/bot-discord-python/README.md

 # Bot-discord-python
-A Discord Bot to write and launch basic python programs
+A Discord Bot to write and launch basic python programs (Work only on Windows 😐)

 This Bot is written in NodeJs with the package DiscordJs : https://discord.js.org/.